0xPARC/0xparc-intro-book/src/oram.typ

 = Path ORAM
 <path-oram>
-The design of the above binary-tree ORAM is a little silly: whenever we visit a triplet of buckets for eviction, we only evict one block.
+The design of the above binary-tree ORAM is a little silly: Whenever we visit a triplet of buckets for eviction, we only evict one block.
 For this reason, the bucket size needs to be super-logarithmic to get negligible failure probability.